dominickpastore/pymd4c/test/README-testing.md

 The rest are specification files [directly from MD4C](https://github.com/mity/md4c/tree/master/test).
 Files that require parser options are modified to include annotations for them.

+Any tests that require at least a certain version of MD4C have the annotation `md4c-X.Y.Z`.
+These tests will be skipped when `--md4c-version` is provided with an earlier version.